MaSe69/dssb/md/12_python_visualization/python_sns_13_bar.md

         ci=67,
     )

-- There is a good recommendation on saturation (of the color of the bars), with "0.5" being a value that subjectively adds to the beauty of the plot
 - The palette "Blues" contains a fine-tuned pattern of blue colors.
+- There is a good recommendation on saturation (of the color of the bars), with "0.5" being a value that subjectively adds to the beauty of the plot.
-- The horizontal orientation is specified with 'h'
+- The vertical orientation is specified with 'v' for sake of completeness as it is the default.
 - The confidence interval (ci) was chosen to be about 1 sigma.